Skip to Main Content

 About The Illustrator

 Robert Beer studied Tibetan thangka painting in India and Nepal with Khamtrul Rinpoche, the greatest living thangka painter of his time, and with Jampa-la, the state painter of Tibet.
-He currently lives with his family in Oxford.
+He lives in the United Kingdom.

 Product Details